Edit

 The following diagram shows a basic network configuration and how the Azure Machine Learning registry fits in.
 If you're already using Azure Machine Learning workspace and have a secure workspace configuration where all the resources are part of virtual network, you can create a private endpoint from the existing virtual network to Azure Machine Learning registry and it's associated resources (storage and ACR).

-If you don't have a secure workspace configuration, you can create it using the Create a secure workspace in Azure portal or Create a secure workspace with a template articles.
+If you don't have a secure workspace configuration, you can create it using the Create a secure workspace in Azure portal article, Bicep template, or Terraform template.

 Diagram of registry connected to Virtual network containing workspace and associated resources using private endpoint.